Methotrexate

 Methotrexate can interact with other medicines.
 You should tell your doctor (including your GP, rheumatologist and others) about all medicines you are taking or plan to take.
 This includes over the counter, herbal or naturopathic medicines.
 You should also mention your treatment when you see other health professionals.

-• Methotrexate can be taken safely with anti- inflammatory drugs (NSAIDs), as long as your kidney function is normal.
+• Methotrexate can be taken safely with anti-inflammatory drugs (NSAIDs), as long as your kidney function is normal.

 • Antibiotics containing trimethoprim (e.g. Resprim, Resprim Forte, Septrin, Alprim or Triprim) can cause problems when taken with methotrexate.
-If you are prescribed any of these medications you must tell the doctor you are taking methotrexate.
+If you are prescribed any of these medicines you must tell the doctor you are taking methotrexate.

 • For more information on vaccination including the COVID-19 vaccination please click here.